Actions

 3. There is no indication that "account information" contains the plain text password.
 At the very minimum, any password sent via plain text should be assumed compromised- The user should be required to change the password if they ever get a password in plain text.

-Updated by Michael Gerz over 2 years ago
+Updated by Michael Gerz about 4 years ago

 Does this security issue still exist after so many years?